What help can I get?

 - You are likely to be homeless within 56 days.

-- You have received a valid Section 21 (s21) notice from your landlord that runs out within 56 days.
-In England, a landlord can use an s21 notice to start the legal process to end an assured shorthold tenancy.
-You do not need to have missed rent payments or broken any conditions of your tenancy agreement.
-Your landlord must follow the correct procedure.
-They cannot force you to leave your home without a court order.
+- In England, a landlord can use a s8 notice to start the legal process to end an assured periodic tenancy.
+You usually need to have missed rent payments or broken the conditions of your tenancy agreement for your landlord to use this process.
+Your landlord must follow the correct procedure and cannot force you to leave your home without a court order.

 What will the council do if I am threatened with homelessness?